ITPNYU/ITP-IMA-Community-Guidelines/documents/rules-of-play.md

 - Offensive comments related to gender identity and expression, sexual orientation, race, ethnicity, language, neuro-type, size, ability, class, religion, culture, subculture, age, skill level, occupation, or background
 - Threats of violence and deliberate intimidation
-- Sharing sexually explicit or violent material that is not contextualized and preceded by a considerate warning.
+- Sharing sexually explicit or violent material that is not contextualized and preceded by a considerate warning
 - Unwelcome sexual attention
 - Stalking or following
 - All forms of harassment, physical or digital